kyarik/pre-router/README.md

 `PreloadContentOption` is used to specify what type of content to preload for a path even before the navigation to that path occurs.
 It can be one of the following:

 - `'code'` Preload only the code associated with the matching routes, i.e., the components.
-Note that the code is only loaded once, so it will not be loaded again if it already loaded or is loading.
+Note that the code is only loaded once, so it will not be loaded again if it has already loaded or is still loading.
 - `'code-and-data'` Preload both the code and the data associated with the matching routes.
-- `'none` Do not preload anything.
+- `'none'` Do not preload anything.

 ### `Router`